-The Company's capital structure offers shareholders the opportunity to receive quarterly distributions in the form of either dividends, capital returns, or both, to suit their own particular circumstances.
+The Company's capital structure offers shareholders the opportunity to receive quarterly distributions in the form of either dividends, capital repayments, or both, to suit their own particular circumstances.
 The Company has two classes of shares: A shares and B shares.

 The rights of each class are identical, save in respect of the right to participate in distributions of dividends and capital.
 The net asset value attributable to each class of shares is the same.

 Only A shares are entitled to dividends paid by the Company.
-B shares, instead of receiving dividends, receive a capital distribution at the same time as, and in an amount equal to, each dividend paid on the A shares.
-For certain shareholders, there may be tax or other advantages in receiving a capital distribution rather than a dividend.
+B shares, instead of receiving dividends, receive a capital repayment at the same time as, and in an amount equal to, each dividend paid on the A shares.
+For certain shareholders, there may be tax or other advantages in receiving a capital repayment rather than a dividend.
 Shares may be held and traded within units, each unit comprises three A shares and one B share.

-In addition, the Company has a bank loan, on which the interest rate has been fixed through an interest rate swap, of £33.5 million for a term to 28 September 2012.
+In addition, the Company has a fixed rate bank loan of £18 million for a term to 28 September 2017.